 While doctoral regulations address the formal issues surrounding the doctoral process, they cannot answer the multitude of other questions that arise before, during and after doctoral study.
 This information event aims to help you gain your bearings, answer basic questions about taking up a doctorate and enable you to find answers to further questions on your own.
 At the same time, the event would like to support you in proactively planning your career after you graduate – be it within or outside academia.

-The event will take place via Zoom from 6 to 8 p.m. on Monday, 5 July 2021.
+The event (presentation in German) will take place via Zoom from 6 to 8 p.m. on Monday, 5 July 2021.
 For details, visit the Stud.IP page for the event, course code 71053.
 If you are not enrolled at the University of Passau, please contact us to receive the Zoom link.

 Our ECRs make an important contribution to excellence in research at the University of Passau.
 The Digital Research Magazine makes this contribution visible by showcases research projects, particularly those aligned with the central research themes of the University of Passau.